 Another common category of elder abuse is healthcare fraud.
 Sometimes the patient’s information is falsified in order to take advantage of the victim’s finances or insurance coverage.
 The warnings signs include:

-- Caregivers with lack of training who provide insufficient care.
+- Caregivers with a lack of training who provide insufficient care.

 - Billing for services that were never provided.